bkidist435/Cloud-Server-ICT171/README.md

 The website runs on WordPress, making content management easy:

 Adding Posts: Log in to the WordPress admin panel at `https://www.graceandlight.space/wp-admin`.
-- Creating Posts: Use the "Add New Post" feature to write devotionals, commentaries, or upload PDFs (e.g., the reflection journal).
+- Creating Posts: Use the "Add New Post" feature to write devotionals or upload PDFs (e.g., the reflection journal).
 * Media Library: Upload images, PDFs, or other media to the WordPress Media Library for easy insertion into posts.
 - Editing Content: Posts can be edited or updated anytime via the admin dashboard.
 - Plugins: Installed useful plugins to optimize performance, SEO, and security.

 ---

-Custom JavaScript Usage
+Custom JavaScript
-I added a custom JavaScript script to enhance the user experience on the blog.
+I added a custom JavaScript script to enhance the user experience.
 This script The script is located in the reflection corner page

-It improves usability, engagement, visual effect, etc!
+It improves usability, engagement and visual effect.

 ---

-This project demonstrates the full process of deploying a personal WordPress blog on a cloud-hosted AWS EC2 Ubuntu server from scratch, including server setup, domain configuration, and SSL security.
-The site Grace and Light is fully functional, secure, and easy to maintain through WordPress.
-The included documentation, scripts, and video provide clear guidance for replicating this setup.
+This project illustrates the complete procedure for building a personal WordPress blog on a cloud-hosted AWS EC2 Ubuntu server from the ground up, including setting up the server, configuring the domain, offering SSL security, etc. The site Grace and Light is fully functional, secure, and easy to maintain in simply WordPress.
+All the documentation, scripts, and video provide instructions on this being replicated.

-I have taken care to ensure all aspects—from server configuration to DNS and SSL management—are well documented for transparency and ease of use.
-This project showcases both foundational cloud server skills and practical web development, serving as a solid base for future website expansions.
+I have ensured to document everything from the server configuration to the DNS and SSL management for transparency and easy use.
+This project demonstrates basic cloud server skills and practical web development, while providing a good foundation for expanding the website later on.